 You won´t find throngs of tourists crowding out the many places and attractions that are worth visiting in Myanmar.
-Bagan and Mrauk U are home to many f the country´s religious (Buddhist) ruins, temples and statues.
-Beautiful Inle Lake, at a height of 220 metres in the eastern mountain range, is famous for the different, local tribes who live there, many of them ethnic in origin.
+Bagan and Mrauk U are home to many f the country´s religious (Buddhist) ruins, temples, and statues.
+Beautiful Inle Lake, at a height of 220 meters in the eastern mountain range, is famous for the different, local tribes who live there, many of them ethnic in origin.
 Today, they still live off the fish they catch from their large rowboats.

 Up towards the north in Myanmar, where the Himalayas begin, is Mt.
-Khakaborazi (5881 metres), the highest peak in Southeast Asia, rich with flora and fauna.
+Khakaborazi (5881 meters), the highest peak in Southeast Asia, rich with flora and fauna.
 It is quite a contrast to the Mergui Archipelago that consists of more than 800 pristine islands!
 Myanmar is blessed with a long, unspoiled coastline of white sand beaches such as Ngapali and Ngwesaung.
 If you are searching for relics of the former monarchy, look no further than Mandalay.
 It is full of art treasures from that period.
 Yangon (formerly Rangoon), on the other hand, is full of buildings from the colonial era with the most beautiful gardens to go with them from the same period.
 The majority of the population lives in an area known as the Great Central, a belt of land 960 km. wide.

 TJ writes “They say there’s no time like the present, but that has never been more apt than now: it’s a golden moment for travel to Myanmar, often referred to as Burma.
 The country is opening its doors, and a joie de vivre is permeating the land.
 At the same time, there is a palpable sense that sweeping change will ensue.